 An Arctic expert and her findings

 This lake, which is situated close to the Western Brooks Range and is about the size of 20 football fields, looked like a boiling cooking pot.
-There were huge bubbles on the surface, some the size of small melons.
+There were enormous bubbles on the surface, some the size of small melons.
 These bubbles were methane coming from the depth of the lake to the surface.

 Strange things are hidden in the permafrost

-Katey Walter Anthony had observed gases rising from different lakes, but never had she witnessed such a huge release of methane.
-The University of Alaska had posted a video in 2010 which got nearly 500 thousand views on YouTube.
-On the video you see her standing on a frozen lake where she lit a methane stream which caused a flame as tall as her.
+Katey Walter Anthony had observed gases rising from different lakes, but never had she witnessed such a tremendous release of methane.
+The University of Alaska had posted a video in 2010, which got nearly 500 thousand views on YouTube.
+In the video you see her standing on a frozen lake where she lit a methane stream which caused a flame as tall as her.

 The good and bad of methane

 She now came back to the lake with a small team and wanted to see if there were any changes.
 Her belief is that these lakes are releasing old sources of methane, speeding up climate change, and causing an acceleration of permafrost thaw.
 It is like a vicious circle as one incident causes the speedup of the other.

 A reservoir thousand of years old

-The sounding devices which were taken to the lake showed it had huge holes in the bottom.
+The sounding devices which were taken to the lake showed it had immense holes in the bottom.
 The lake is very shallow for the most part but has 2 significant drops of 50 feet deep.
-It was also discovered that the methane coming to the surface of the lake had a geologic origin.
-It was like a huge reservoir thousand of years old.
+They also discovered that the methane coming to the surface of the lake had a geologic origin.
+It was like a vast reservoir thousand of years old.

 2 tons of methane a day

 A bigger team came to the lake, more checks and measuring were done.
 A scientist who came from the Center for Research and Advanced Studies at the National Polytechnic Institute in Mexico also took measurements.
-His instruments, in addition to methane, detected ethane, butane, and propane, indicating the gasses were of fossil origin.
+His instruments, besides methane, detected ethane, butane, and propane, showing the gasses were of fossil origin.

-When Methane gets released it easily mixes with the atmosphere.
-In the atmosphere, it has an estimated lifetime of 12 years but in this relatively short time, it augments global warming at an accelerated speed.
+When Methane gets released, it easily mixes with the atmosphere.
+In the atmosphere, it has an estimated lifetime of 12 years but in this relatively short time; it augments global warming at an accelerated speed.